growthwise/pad_examples/README.md

 *Set up the flow*

-Open power automate and create a new flow
+Open power automate and create a new flow - make sure you **toggle PowerFX to be on** when you create the flow.

 Go to this page https://github.com/growthwise/pad_examples/blob/main/super_overall_liability